 monday.com pricing

-Monday.com's pricing plans only helped the provider to a 3.9/5 for pricing – making it the 6th best provider out of the 14 we tested in terms of value for money.
-Its pricing structure puts it in the middle of the pack, but it also has more plans than most providers with 5 in total compared to Smartsheet, which has 3 pricing plans, so you may find there's a monday.com plan that fits your budget.
+Its pricing structure puts it in the middle of the pack, but it also has more plans than most providers with 5 in total compared to Smartsheet, which has 3 pricing plans, so you may find there’s a monday.com plan that fits your budget.

-- Free ($0):Â monday's free plan has a user limit of two, which means that most businesses won't be able to use it.
-However, if you are a duo, you'll enjoy monday.com's kanban board, custom fields for inputting all kinds of data, and collaboration tools.
+- Free ($0): monday.com’s free plan has a user limit of two, which means that most businesses won’t be able to use it.
+However, if you are a duo, you’ll enjoy monday.com’s kanban board, custom fields for inputting all kinds of data, and collaboration tools.

-- Pro $16 per user, per month: There are more task management features added on this plan (like task dependencies), a budget management workaround, as well as a chart builder for showcasing insights to the rest of your team.
-There's also a resource management tool available.
+- Pro $19 per user, per month: There are more task management features added on this plan (like task dependencies), a budget management workaround, as well as a chart builder for showcasing insights to the rest of your team.
+There’s also a resource management tool available.

-- Enterprise (tailored pricing): this plan is monday.com's only plan that offers onboarding assistance, and there are large business-focused functions like dashboards that let you manage multiple sub-boards.
+- Enterprise (tailored pricing): This plan is monday.com’s only plan that offers onboarding assistance, and there are large business-focused functions like dashboards that let you manage multiple sub-boards.

 Tech.co Work OS User Testing Score: 4.6/5